Applying for culture funds at the Dutch Embassy in the UK

 Criteria for grant applications

-- Grant applications should be submitted by a British cultural institution (legal entity, not individuals).
+- Applications are preferably submitted by a British cultural institution (legal entity, not individuals).

 - Only professional cultural institutions can apply.